yegor256/blog/_posts/2014/apr/2014-04-12-puzzle-driven-development-by-roles.md

 start with a unit test.
 In the unit test, I'm trying to reproduce a bug or model the feature.
 When my test fails, I commit it and determine the amount of time I have left.
-If I still have time to make it pass&mdash;I do it, commit the changes and report to the project manager.
+If I still have time to make it pass---I do it, commit the changes and report to the project manager.

 If I don't have time to implement the fix, I mark pieces of code that don't already have `@todo` markers, commit them and report to the